Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 Beneath the horrifying photographs, a notice in Turkish and English read, "Since 1974, no mass graves, no massacres."

-It seems that these are the stories we should hear more about, and the experiences humans need to experience: those "cultural memories of peace" that root a peaceful future by building on the human, connected moments from the past.
-So, step-by-step, even though it seems that an event such as this UN party might seem only a "happy face" on a deep-rooted problem . . . aren't at least the tiniest steps being taken toward that future?
+It seems that these are the stories we should hear more about, and the experiences humans need to remember: those "cultural memories of peace" that root a peaceful future by building on the human, connected moments from the past.

 NIGHT VISION PUPPETS trademark home

-Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics
+Night Vision Home | Legend | History | Meet the Puppets | Puppets and Politics

 top